23 November, 2022 – Episode 902 – Who’s Thankful for Science?

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions that you want us to answer (like, how to fall in love with science?)?
+Do you have questions that you want us to answer (like, how will leprosy save our lives?)?
 Send us your questions!
 We will do our best to have answers!

 Leave us a message on our Facebook page, OR email Dr. Kiki!